so0k/katacoda-scenarios/concourse/03-pipelines/04-job-triggers.md

 Other options are:

-- Use the Concourse Web UI: click the `+` button on a job
+- Use the Concourse Web UI: click the `+` button on a job (we didn't do this as we're using the command line only in this tutorial)
 - Sending `POST` request to Concourse API
 - Trigger jobs using resources

-The primary way that Concourse jobs will be triggered to run will be by resources changing.
+The primary way that Concourse jobs will be triggered to run is through resources changing.
 A `git` repo has a new commit?
 Run a job to test it.
 A GitHub project cuts a new release?
 Run a job to pull down its attached files and do something with them.

 As mentioned in Step 4 of this scenario, triggering is controlled by the steps in the build plan.
 A `get` step may use its resource `check` method to trigger depending jobs.